 If you are an attorney, you are probably already familiar with hiring an expert witness for your case.
 Choosing the right expert witness is important.
 Most attorneys have worked with expert witnesses at some point in their career, but most haven’t hired a Forensic Document Examiner.

-If your case involves a forged check, a last will and testament, pre-nuptial agreement, contract, or a signature that doesn’t seem to be authentic, you should be looking for a Forensic Document Examiner.
+If your case involves a forged check, a last will and testament, a pre-nuptial agreement, a contract, or a signature that doesn’t seem to be authentic, you should be looking for a Forensic Document Examiner.

 You should know a couple of things before you make your first phone call to a Forensic Document Examiner.
-First of all, how many documents do you need analyzed.
+First of all, how many documents do you need to be analyzed?
 These are the documents that you and your client think may be forged or not authentic.
 The Forensic Document Examiner will refer to these as “questioned documents”.
 This is important to know since the Forensic Document Examiner will charge a fee per questioned document.

 Most Forensic Document Examiners charge a flat rate between $600 – $1500 for a written opinion of one or two documents.
 Rates do vary depending on the number of questioned documents.
 Attorneys can also request a retainer.
 Retainers can vary, but are normally $2,500 and most are non-refundable.
 You should download the fees from the Forensic Document Examiner’s website to avoid any surprises.

-You will also need to provide samples of your clients known handwriting so the Forensic Document Examiner can compare them against the questioned document(s).
+You will also need to provide samples of your client’s known handwriting so the Forensic Document Examiner can compare them against the questioned document(s).
 These exemplars are commonly referred to as Known Documents.
 The known documents should be from the same time frame and you should provide as many known documents as you can.
-For a Forensic Document Examiner to do the best job possible, the known samples should also be a high quality copy.
+For a Forensic Document Examiner to do the best job possible, the known samples should also be a high-quality copy.
 No one is going to win a case by looking at a poor fax copy.